Athletic Recovery IV Therapy for East Valley Athletes

 Yes.
 All RevivaGo treatments are administered by licensed healthcare professionals under physician oversight.
 Side effects are uncommon and typically limited to minor bruising at the IV site.

-One important note for competitive athletes: the World Anti-Doping Agency (WADA) and USADA restrict IV infusions exceeding 100mL per 12-hour period for athletes subject to anti-doping rules.
-If you compete in a sanctioned sport, check your organization's specific guidelines before scheduling.
-For more answers, visit our FAQ page.
+One thing to know if you compete: WADA and USADA restrict IV infusions exceeding 100mL per 12-hour period for athletes subject to anti-doping rules.
+If you compete in a sanctioned sport, check your organization's guidelines before scheduling.
+More answers on our FAQ page.

 Can I get IV therapy before a race or competition?